lparry/travel-blog/source/_posts/2014-07-29-uvita-costa-rica.markdown

 off by the bus I walked to the hostel, which actually turned out to be a reasonably long walk in very hot sun.
-When I arrived the girl behind the desk said it was gutsy showing up with no reservation but I was pleased to find they had a bed for me in their pirate/treehouse dorm, one of the coolest dorms I've stayed in so far!
-The dorm doesnt really have any walls; it's pretty much open to nature and then every bed has a mozzie net.
+When I arrived the girl behind the desk said it was gutsy showing up with no reservation but I was pleased to find they had a bed for me in their pirate tree-house dorm, one of the coolest dorms I've stayed in so far!
+The dorm doesn't really have any walls; it's pretty much open to nature and then every bed has a mozzie net.
 So chilled!

 <!-- more -->

 The reason I came to Uvita was to do some dives near Caño Island, so the first thing I did was get myself booked in.
-There wasnt a boat going out there for 3-4 days but I felt like this would be a nice place to stop for a while so I was quite alright with that.
+There wasn't a boat going out there for 3-4 days but I felt like this would be a nice place to stop for a while so I was quite alright with that.